 Bai Tu Long Bay Vs. Halong Bay

 Bai Tu Long Bay is an extension of Halong Bay and is located in the northeast.
-The area is only open to select tour companies and has yet to see the same level of tourism as Halong Bay.
+The area is only open to select tour operators and it has yet to see the same level of tourism as Halong Bay.
 Thus, resulting in calmer and clearer waters.
 The islands are not as densely packed as those of Halong but the landscape is very similar and just as beautiful.
 Bai Tu Long Bay can be a great alternative or addition to a Halong Bay visit.

 How to Get to Halong Bay

 Tours to Halong Bay are usually booked in advance.
 It’s not one of those things where you just show up at the dock and jump on a boat.
-It’s not impossible to do but boats tend to sell out, especially during the high season, and you probably won’t find much of a selection.
+It’s not impossible to do but boats tend to sell out, especially during the high season and you probably won’t find much of a selection.
 You will also likely pay a higher price for your tour.
 However, you can pre-arrange a tour out of Halong Bay City and take a taxi, private car, or the public bus to the bay.
 A private car or taxi will be the fastest but also the most costly.
 The drive can be done in about two hours on the recently opened Halong-Hai Phong Expressway.

-Van Don International Airport and Cat Bi International Airport.
-Van Don International Airport is 50 km (31 mi) to Halong Bay and is the closet airport.
+Van Don International Airport is 50 km (31 mi) to Halong Bay and is the closest airport.
 Cat Bi International Airport 60km to (37 mi) to the bay.
 I departed from Da Nang in central Vietnam and arrived at Cat Bi International Airport.
 My tour operator then arranged a taxi to pick me up at the airport and take me to the dock for an additional charge.
 After the cruise, I continued on to Hanoi with the tour.

 How Long to Stay in Halong Bay

-A day trip to Halong Bay from Hanoi is going to be very rushed and there likely won’t be time for activities.
+A day trip to Halong Bay from Hanoi is very rushed and there likely won’t be time for activities.
 The cruise can only go so far in the given amount of time, so you will only see the most touristic and congested parts of the bay.
-These boats also tend to be very crowded.
+The boats also tend to be very crowded.
 If a day is all that you can squeeze into your itinerary though, it is still worth the trip.

 I recommend a two or three-day cruise.
 You’ll want to experience at least one sunrise and sunset on the water.
 Most people choose to do a 2-day/ 1-night cruise.
 This is what I chose to do and it worked well for me.
 It did feel somewhat rushed but I was able to experience some quieter areas of Halong as well as Bai Tu Long Bay.
 The boat briefly visited a couple of attractions and there was some time set aside for kayaking.

-A 3-day cruise will be more expensive but it will be able to travel to more remote and less touristic areas of the bay.
+A 3-day cruise will be more expensive but you will be able to travel to more remote and less touristic areas of the bay.
 You’ll have one full day on the boat and plenty of time for activities.
 A 3 day/2-night cruise with a stop at Cat Ba is also a great option.
 Most of the Cat Ba tours include an overnight in a hotel on the island so you’ll have time for land activities as well.
-There are 5+ day cruises, but I think I would have become bored with anything longer than three days.
+There are 5+ day cruises, but I think I would have become bored on anything longer than three days.

 Best Time to Visit Halong Bay